leenput/microcredential-nextflow-project/README.md

 ## Introduction

 **leenaput/microcredential-nextflow-project**\n
 For the Microcredential Nextflow project, I developed a pipeline to processes nanopore sequencing data from raw FASTQ to alignment, coverage calculation, and QC summary evaluation.
-A step-by-step outline of how the project was developed can be found [here](https://github.com/leenput/microcredential-nextflow-project/blob/main/STEPBYSTEP.md).\n
+A step-by-step outline of how the project was developed can be found [here](https://github.com/leenput/microcredential-nextflow-project/blob/main/STEPBYSTEP.md).\

 ## Pipeline overview

 **Pipeline steps:**
-1. **Raw read QC** - Generates stats for raw using [NanoPlot]()
+1. **Raw read QC** - Generates stats for raw using [NanoPlot](https://github.com/wdecoster/NanoPlot)
-2. **Read filtering** - Quality and length filtering of raw reads using [Chopper]()
+2. **Read filtering** - Quality and length filtering of raw reads using [Chopper](https://github.com/wdecoster/chopper)
 2. **Filtered reads QC** - Generates stats for filtered reads using NanoPlot
-3. **Read alignment** -Maps reads to reference genome using [minimap2](), sorts and indexes with [SAMtools]()
+3. **Read alignment** -Maps reads to reference genome using [minimap2](https://github.com/lh3/minimap2), sorts and indexes with [SAMtools](https://www.htslib.org/)
 4. **Alignment QC** – Computes coverage using SAMtools and generates stats of mapped reads using NanoPlot
 4. **QC Summary** – Evaluates QC values against user-defined thresholds using custom script
-5. **Final report** – Quickly displays QC pass/fail per sample
+5. **Final report** – Quickly displays QC pass/fail of sample in stdout

 # Usage